jamesob/verystable/README.md

 ## Running tests

 ```
-make build
+make docker-pull
 make test
 ```

 ## Adding tests

-Just add a function prefixed with `pytest` and it will be collected by the py.test runner.
+Just add a function prefixed with `pytest` in any file and it will be collected by the py.test runner.